jzk-dev/Q3DN3D_MAP/textures/_dnShaders/readme.txt

-Empty folder must exist to the shaders to appear.
+Empty folder must exist to the shaders to appear in NetRadiant.